dell/csi-baremetal/docs/proposals/volume-expansion.md

 ## Abstract

-This proposal contains design and implementation considerations about volume expansion pf LVG volumes
+This proposal contains design and implementation considerations about volume expansion of LVG volumes

 ## Background